-In atomic physics, the Bohr model Figure 2 depicts the atom as a small, positively charged nucleus surrounded by electrons.
+In atomic physics, the Bohr model depicts the atom as a small, positively charged nucleus surrounded by electrons.
 These electrons travel in circular orbits around the nucleus—similar in structure to the solar system, except electrostatic forces rather than gravity provide attraction.
-Figure 1

 The Bohr model was an improvement on the earlier cubic model (1902), the plum-pudding model (1904), the Saturnian model (1904), and the Rutherford model (1911).
 Since the Bohr model is a quantum-physics-based modification of the Rutherford model, many sources combine the two—the Rutherford–Bohr model.

 The model's success lay in explaining the Rydberg formula for the spectral emission lines of atomic hydrogen.
 While the Rydberg formula had been known experimentally, it did not gain a theoretical underpinning until the Bohr model was introduced.
 Not only did the Bohr model explain the reason for the structure of the Rydberg formula, it also provided a justification for its empirical results in terms of fundamental physical constants.

 The Bohr model is a relatively primitive model of the hydrogen atom, compared to the valence shell atom.
 As a theory, it can be derived as a first-order approximation of the hydrogen atom using the broader and much more accurate quantum mechanics, and thus may be considered to be an obsolete scientific theory.
 Because of its simplicity and correct results for selected systems (see below for application), the Bohr model is still commonly taught to introduce students to quantum mechanics.
 A related model, proposed by Arthur Erich Haas in 1910, was rejected.
 The quantum theory from the period between Planck's discovery of the quantum (1900) and the advent of a full-blown quantum mechanics (1925) is often referred to as the old quantum theory.